 If you have not reported your accident to the police you can still make a claim.
 It is helpful if you can get details of any witnesses who can verify how the accident took place, or if you told your GP about the accident.
 Remember, you should always take the other drivers’ details at the scene, including name, address, telephone number and insurance details.

 If you feel the accident was not your fault, or even if you are not sure, you should speak to a car accident lawyer or car accident solicitor at the earliest opportunity.
 Your solicitor is an expert on how a judge would attribute blame according to motoring law.
 Many accidents are surprisingly common allowing for confident predictions to be made on liability.
-A solicitor will also assist you in getting together all the information you need to make a claim against the other party, typically on a no-win no-fee basis (link words “no-win no-fee basis” to site info).
+A solicitor will also assist you in getting together all the information you need to make a claim against the other party, typically on a no-win no-fee basis.

 The amount you can claim for your injuries depends on the type of injury and how long it takes to recover from it.
-You can use an personal injury compensation calculator to estimate how much you are entitled to.
+You can use an accident at work compensation calculator to estimate how much you are entitled to.

 Your specialist car accident lawyer or solicitor will arrange for you to be examined by an independent medical expert who will prepare a report on your injuries.
 You may need more than one report depending on the nature of your injury.